MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Allows creators to monitor the console for messages in Play and Publish [visitation modes](#visitation-modes-edit-preview-and-publish).

-<mark>TODO</mark> Determine which visiblitiy settings apply to Owner, Editor, or Tester
+<mark>TODO</mark> Determine which visibility settings apply to Owner, Editor, or Tester

 #### Manual Properties
- - Visiblity
+ - Visibility
     - Edit Mode Only
     - Edit and Preview Mode
     - In Published World